remusb/rclone/docs/content/cache.md

  3 / 24 hours
    \ "48h"
 info_age> 2
-How much time should a chunk (file data) be stored in cache.
-Accepted units are: "s", "m", "h".
-Default: 3h
-Choose a number from below, or type in your own value 1 / 30 seconds
-   \ "30s"
- 2 / 1 minute
-   \ "1m"
- 3 / 1 hour and 30 minutes
-   \ "1h30m"
 The maximum size of stored chunks.
 When the storage grows beyond this size, the oldest chunks will be deleted.
 Default: 10G
 Choose a number from below, or type in your own value